 Joanna Groves

-She has been co-presenting Imago psycho-educational workshops with her husband and business partner since 2016.
-These official Imago workshops are delivered worldwide for couples and individuals interested in exploring and developing conscious relationships.
+I've been co-presenting Imago psycho-educational workshops with my husband and business partner since 2016.
+These official Imago workshops are delivered worldwide for couples and individuals interested in exploring and developing conscious relationships with self, others and the Earth.

 Apprenticing Grief

-As ever for me, my motivation to bring grief tending into the communities I am a part of flourished from my own need to connect in such a way.
+Seasons of Renewal was borne from my own need to connect in such a way.

 Embracing grief and gratitude has enriched my life and psychotherapy practice in ways no academic training could ever give me.

 I realised that it's not enough to accompany my clients through a journey of healing.
-I must also guide them towards places they can grieve well.
+I must also guide them towards places they can grieve and have that grief witnessed and honoured.

 My Motivation